Getting ready for a workout and notice that you've now got clumpy pre-workout? No worries, we're here to help.

 So make sure that the little silica packets are buried in your pre-workout at all times.

-Store in a Cool, Dry Place (Avoid Excessive Heat)
+4. Store In A Cool, Dry Place (Avoid Excessive Heat)

 While this is stated on most pre-workout containers, some people still choose to leave their powdered supplements in their car overnight.

 In warm countries, this is especially detrimental and will cause clumps.
 Always keep your pre-workout at room temperature and in a cool and dry place.